 Like locking puzzle pieces, Scott and Shannon Guggenheim—or “Stannon” as they are fittingly known by their staff—are the producing entity and owners of 3Below, the new home of Guggenheim Entertainment since the closing of the Retro Dome, San Jose’s previous realm of movie and sing-along fun.
 At 3Below, expect top-quality surround sound as you view an indie film or enjoy a classic flick in the cozy Theater 2.
 Participate in a ComedySportz show or take an acting class in Theater 1.
 Sing along to The Rocky Horror Picture Show or see a play in Theater 3 for a family night out.
 No matter what you come for, your experience is curated by creators driven by the need to provide entertainment that promotes joy.

 You used to be the Retro Dome in West San Jose.
 How is this downtown location treating you?
 SHANNON: The audience we’ve grown in Saratoga hasn’t really followed us down here.
-I don’t know if they just haven’t caught on that there’s something family friendly out here to do.
+I don’t know if they just haven’t caught on that, there’s something family-friendly out here to do.
 Usually, we announce Sound of Music and sell out a thousand seats in a weekend.
 We’re really trying to explain that we have this lovely little bubble you can just pull into.
 It’s tricky being a movie theater.
 With other businesses—restaurants, salons—you see the hustle and bustle of activity through the front windows.
 When we’re busy, everybody’s in here.
 SCOTT: We’re a safe place, too.
 Here, we have validated parking.
-You can just park in our garage, walk downstairs; it’s lit, there’s security in the building, and afterward you can walk right back out to your car.
+You can just park in our garage and walk downstairs; it’s lit, there’s security in the building, and afterward, you can walk right back out to your car.

-One of our bread and butter concepts throughout the ‘90s was doing kids club programming for shopping centers.
-We had fashion shows with jeans that the kids in the audience decorated; we did Retail Star, a competition to see which storefront was going to be occupied by a new tenant.
+One of our bread and butter concepts throughout the ‘90s was doing kids’ club programming for shopping centers.
+We had fashion shows with jeans that the kids in the audience decorated; we did Retail Star, a competition to see which storefront would be occupied by a new tenant.

-SCOTT: For seven or eight years, we exclusively did the Christmas rollouts at Stanford and Bay Street in Emeryville, at Montgomery Village, and Pier 39.
-So when you see elves or soldiers or bands performing or carolers out there, most of the time it’s us doing that.
-SHANNON: There were definitely things you did because they paid the bills, and there were things you did for your artist soul.
+SCOTT: For seven or eight years, we exclusively did the Christmas rollouts at Stanford and Bay Street in Emeryville, at Montgomery Village, and at Pier 39.
+So when you see elves or soldiers or bands performing or carolers out there, most of the time, it’s us doing that.
+SHANNON: There were definitely things you did because they paid the bills, and there were things you did for your artist’s soul.
 Very often our Christmas events were paying for the Hanukkah show we wrote.
 As that trend changed, we had to find other ways to survive.
 Our synagogue employed us to create a theatrical program for their school or synagogue.
-That let us keep paying the bills, while enjoying some aspect of our own selves.
+That lets us keep paying the bills while enjoying some aspect of our own selves.

 We’re here to create.
 It’s just some sort of knowledge that we’re here for a purpose.
 And if we have the opportunity in our lives to figure out what it is and go do it, well how lucky are we?